Casio Barcode Music Score Format

 Remember that the nybble F can't appear in the data, so some durations can't be stored.
 Fortunately, beat, half-beat, and third-beat multiples never fall on the invalid values, and quarter-beat multiples only occasionally fall on the invalid values.

 Every event in the pitch data has a corresponding duration in the length data.
 Notes and rests have non-zero durations.
-Other events (accompaniment start, return 1) have zero durations.
+Other events (accompaniment start, return 1, return 2) have zero durations.

 When two successive notes have the same pitch, a short rest is typically stored between them so that the keyboard key LED will turn off for a noticeable time.